quibbble/go-boardgame/README.md

 - [bgerr](https://github.com/quibbble/go-boardgame/tree/main/pkg/bgerr) adds helpful error statuses and messages to board games.
 - [bgn](https://github.com/quibbble/go-boardgame/tree/main/pkg/bgn) adds a standardized machine-readable notation to board games for easy storage and game recreation.

-## Future Plans

-Additional resources common to many games such as decks, hands, boards, etc. will be added to the above packages list as time goes on to make writing the logic for these games a far faster process.
-Any ideas or PRs to improve or add additional features are welcome.

-## Implementations
+## Examples

+A simple [Tic-Tac-Toe](https://github.com/quibbble/go-boardgame/tree/main/examples/tictactoe) example which implements go-boardgame can be found in the [examples](https://github.com/quibbble/go-boardgame/tree/main/examples) directory.

-Below are some examples of projects that currently make use of this package and can be used as a point of reference:
+Below are a few more complex examples of games implemented with this package as well:

 - [Carcassonne](https://github.com/quibbble/go-carcassonne)
 - [Codenames](https://github.com/quibbble/go-codenames)
 - [Connect4](https://github.com/quibbble/go-connect4)
 - [Tsuro](https://github.com/quibbble/go-tsuro)

+## Future Plans

+Additional resources common to many games such as decks, hands, boards, etc. will be added to the above packages list as time goes on to make writing the logic for these games a far faster process.
+Any ideas or PRs to improve or add additional features are welcome.